cs2103aug2015-w10-3j/main/Developer Guide.md

 ![add image](doc/images/V0.5/parserDiagram.png)
 > Figure 5: Structure of the Parser Component

-The Parser component consists of a `CommandParser` class which receives the raw user input and creates a `Command` object which is executed by the `Logic` component
+The Parser component consists of a `CommandParser` class which receives the raw user input from the `Logic` component and creates a `Command` object which is executed by `Logic`.

 ###### Notable API